goehringlab/par-segmentation/README.md

 Could try it on some images of cells from other systems e.g. yeast?

+## Installation

+Instructions on how to create conda environment

 ## Instructions

 Link to a tutorial notebook.
 Also make a binder link